PandaSun-43/Bayesian-ML-for-Depth-Resolved-N2-Fixation/README.md

 Figure 4.
 Posterior distributions of model parameters across six biological groups.

+### 🔭 Ongoing Work

+- Extending depth-resolved analysis from surface layers to full 0–200 m water column with improved visualization and integration schemes
+- Adapting TabPFN to spatiotemporal structured inputs for enhanced representation learning
+- Preparing the manuscript for journal submission

 ### 🚀 Getting Started
 To explore the model architectures using the provided sample data:
 ```bash